OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 #### Transport

-The OSI layer 4 implementation of UAVCAN per section 4 of the specification.
-Uses types and serialization support provided by [Nunavut](https://github.com/uavcan/nunavut).
+The OSI layer 4 implementation of Cyphal per section 4 of the specification.
+Uses types and serialization support provided by [Nunavut](https://github.com/OpenCyphal/nunavut).
 Note that this is where the "node" objects will be mapped to.

 #### Application

-Implementation of section 5 "Application" of the UAVCAN specification.
+Implementation of section 5 "Application" of the Cyphal specification.

 ### Threading model

 The library should be single-threaded, not thread-aware.
-Hence the API will be not thread-safe, which is OK as most applications will likely be running all of the UAVCAN-related logic in one thread.
+Hence the API will be not thread-safe, which is OK as most applications will likely be running all of the Cyphal-related logic in one thread.

 The documentation should provide advices about how to integrate the library in a multithreaded environment.

 ### Endianess

-UAVCAN is little-endian on the wire.
+Cyphal is little-endian on the wire.
 Because of this big-endian platforms may use more CPU than the same code on a little-endian platform.

 ### Code generation

-All code generation is performed by [Nunavut](https://github.com/UAVCAN/nunavut).
+All code generation is performed by [Nunavut](https://github.com/OpenCyphal/nunavut).

 ### Folder Structure

-**/libuavcan/include** - Contains the entire header-only libuavcan library.
+**/libcyphal/include** - Contains the entire header-only libcyphal library.

-**/libuavcan_validation_suite** – Test utilities provided to consumers of the library.
+**/libcyphal_validation_suite** – Test utilities provided to consumers of the library.
 These are public test fixtures and should be documented, maintained, and designed with the same care given to the rest of the library.

-**/test/cmake** - A CMake meta-build system used to verify libuavcan.
-This is *not* a generalized build system provided for the library. *Libuavcan does not come with a build-system* as it is header-only and has minimal opinions about how it should be built.
+**/test/cmake** - A CMake meta-build system used to verify libcyphal.
+This is *not* a generalized build system provided for the library. *Libcyphal does not come with a build-system* as it is header-only and has minimal opinions about how it should be built.

-**/test/native** - Unit-tests that validate the libuavcan library.
+**/test/native** - Unit-tests that validate the libcyphal library.
 These tests compile and execute using the build host's native environment.
 They also do not require any communication interfaces, virtual or otherwise, from the operating system and have no timing constraints.

 **/test/ontarget** - Tests cross-compiled for specific hardware* and run on a set of dedicated test devices.
 These tests may have strict timing constraints and may require specific physical or virtual busses and other test apparatuses be present.
 Each on-target test will fully document its requirements to enable anyone with access to the appropriate hardware to reproduce the tests.
 Furthermore, these tests must be inherently automateable having clear pass/fail criteria reducible to a boolean condition.